jewlexx/Clocks/README.md

 # Clocks
-A various collection of html clocks designed to be embeddable anywhere (currently only has 1 clock but more are coming soon)
+A various collection of html clocks designed to be embeddable anywhere (a list of available clocks is coming soon but for now just look through the code)